-Lefferts Historic House is an 18th-century farmhouse that features a working garden, historic artifacts, period rooms and exhibits.
-The museum focuses on the lives of the people that lived and worked on the land, including the Lenape, Dutch settlers and enslaved Africans.
-Through hands-on experiences, cultural performances and imaginative play, visitors learn about the rich history of Brooklyn and also gather to celebrate the diversity of our community today.
+Lefferts Historic House is an 18th-century farmhouse that features a working garden, historic artifacts, and indoor and outdoor exhibits.
+The museum focuses on the lives of the people that lived and worked the land, especially the resistance and resilience of the Indigenous people of Lenapehoking, whose unceded lands the house rests upon, and the Africans enslaved by the Lefferts family.
+Through hands-on experiences, cultural performances and imaginative play, visitors learn about the foundational histories of Brooklyn and their relevance to the vibrant and diverse communities of the borough today.

-Prospect Park Alliance and the Historic House Trust of New York City jointly operate and preserve this important piece of New York City’s past.
-One of only a few remaining farmhouses from the Village of Flatbush, and a New York City Landmark, Lefferts Historic House provides the public with a connection to Brooklyn’s rural past.
+Prospect Park Alliance and the Historic House Trust of New York City jointly operate and preserve this important piece of New York City history.
+One of only a few remaining farmhouses from the Village of Flatbush, and a New York City Landmark, Lefferts Historic House provides the public with a connection to Brooklyn’s past.

 What is now Flatbush has long been a hub of commerce and culture.
 For centuries, Lenape farmers grew the Three Sisters (corn, beans and squash) on this land, and Lenape artisans produced prized wampum beads that were traded across the continent from the rich shellfish to be found in today’s Jamaica Bay.
 Flatbush Avenue, where Lefferts Historic House is sited, is an ancient Lenape road.